 In August 2010, H.Q.
 Energy Services (U.S.) Inc., a subsidiary of Hydro-Québec, signed an agreement with the two largest power utilities in Vermont to provide low-emission, renewable energy at competitive rates for Vermont customers.
 The 26-year contract includes the sale of electric power to other Vermont utilities.

-Hydro-Québec's net exports in 2013 helped avoid nearly 9 million tonnes of CO2 emissions.
+Hydro-Québec’s net electricity exports in 2014 helped avoid over 6.2 million tonnes of CO2 emissions